tsackton/taelgarverse/docs/people/pcs/other-pcs/tollen-misfits/edric.md

-Edric was born in the small village of Wickerley, a good two day's walk north of the [Great South Road](<../../../../gazetteer/greater-sembara/roads/great-south-road.md>), in the [Duchy of Telham](<../../../../gazetteer/greater-sembara/sembara/northlands/duchy-of-telham.md>).
-Wickerly is known for very little, although there are two brewers who sell to the surrounding villages, and the barley is said to be at least a bit better than average.
+Edric was born in the small village of Wickerley, a good two days' walk north of the [Great South Road](<../../../../gazetteer/greater-sembara/roads/great-south-road.md>), in the [Duchy of Telham](<../../../../gazetteer/greater-sembara/sembara/northlands/duchy-of-telham.md>).
+Wickerley is known for very little, although there are two brewers who sell to the surrounding villages, and the barley is said to be at least a bit better than average.
 It is a poor place, with little excitement and few reasons to stop.
 The most interesting event in the last hundred years, it is said, was Edric's birth.

 ![Edric](/taelgarverse/assets/edric.webp)